Foundpe/EGate/README.md

 ---

 <details>
 <summary><h2>🔌 API Endpoints</h2></summary>

-All requests are `GET` based with query parameters.
+All requests are `GET` with query parameters.
 All endpoints are served from your Vercel deployment, e.g. `https://your-vercel-app.vercel.app/api/ENDPOINT`.

-### 🔍 `/verify` — Key Verification & HWID Binding
+### `/verify` — Key Verification & HWID Binding

 **Purpose:** Verify a license key and bind it to a hardware ID (HWID) on first use, or validate existing HWID binding.